ajit-dherange/Access_S3_via_EC2_Using_IAM_User/README.md

-# Access S3 via EC2 with Full access – By using IAM User
+# Access S3 bucket via EC2 Instance with Full access – By using IAM User

 ## Create New S3 Bucket